-In the presence of multiple intermediate targets, the planner needs to determine both the assignment and visiting order of the targets for the agents.
-For a single agent, the well-known Traveling Salesman Problem (\abbrTSP), which seeks a shortest tour that visits every vertex in a graph, is one of the most well-known NP-hard problems~\cite{Applegate:2007}.
+\textbf{Traveling Salesman Problems} determine both the assignment and visiting order of the targets for the agents, where there are multiple intermediate targets to visit.
+For a single agent, the Traveling Salesman Problem (\abbrTSP) seeks a shortest tour that visits every vertex in a graph, and is a well-known NP-hard problem~\cite{Applegate:2007}.
 Closely related to \abbrTSP, the Hamiltonian Path Problem (\abbrHPP) requires finding a shortest path that visits each vertex in the graph from a start vertex to a goal vertex.
 The multi-agent version of the \abbrTSP and \abbrHPP (denoted as \abbrMTSP and \abbrMHPP, respectively) are more challenging since the vertices in the graph must be allocated to each agent in addition to finding the optimal visiting order of vertices.
-To simplify the presentation, we refer to all these problems simply as \abbrTSPs.
-To solve \abbrTSPs, a variety of methods have been developed ranging from exact methods (branch and bound, branch and price)~\cite{Applegate:2007} to heuristics~\cite{helsgaun2009general} and approximation algorithms~\cite{christofides1976worst}, trading off solution optimality for runtime efficiency.
-This work does not develop new \abbrTSPs solvers and leverage the existing ones.
+We refer to all these problems simply as \abbrTSPs.
+Different methods have been developed~\cite{Applegate:2007,helsgaun2009general,christofides1976worst} to solve \abbrTSPs, trading off solution optimality for runtime efficiency.
+This paper does not develop new \abbrTSPs solvers and leverage the existing ones.